By Kevin Mims

 Hobe Sound

-To visit Hobe Sound National Wildlife Refuge is to experience Southeast Florida at its wildest and most unspoiled.
-The refuge 15 miles north of Jupiter boasts the largest segment of undeveloped beach in the region and is a vital nesting area for sea turtles and home to dozens of other threatened or endangered species.
+To visit Nathaniel P. Reed Hobe Sound National Wildlife Refuge is to experience Southeast Florida at its wildest and most unspoiled.
+The refuge, about15 miles southeast of Stuart, boasts the largest segment of undeveloped beach in the region and is a vital nesting area for sea turtles and home to dozens of other threatened or endangered species.
 The Hobe Sound Nature Center, located at the refuge’s headquarters, provides educational activities including scrub tours, summer camps, and turtle walks.

 Blowing Rocks